 - To make things a bit more challenging, try placing a medicine ball between your ankles or knees.

-Alright, this one may require a trip to the gym but trust me, it’ll be worth every minute of your time.
+Alright, this one of the stomach workouts that may require a trip to the gym, but trust me, it’ll be worth every minute of your time.

-If there’s one thing those infomercials got right, it’s the fact that ab wheels produces better muscle activation than crunches and leg raises.
+If there’s one thing those infomercials got right, it’s the fact that ab wheels produce better muscle activation than crunches and leg raises.

-As you roll out on the wheel, your trunk is forced to fire actively in order to maintain the neutrality of the spine and prevent collapsing due to gravity and your body weight.
-In order words, it does a great job of crushing your abs and carving out those much-desired six packs.
+As you roll out on the wheel, your trunk fires up in order to maintain spine neutrality and prevent collapsing.
+In other words, it does a great job of crushing your abs and carving out those much-desired six packs.

 - Push your belly backward to prevent it from sagging as you roll out.

-- Roll out the wheel as far as you comfortably can and keep your core tight all the way.
+- Roll out the wheel as far as you comfortably can, and keep your core tight.